aragon/developer-portal/docs/core/03-reference-guide/voting/allowlist/AllowlistVoting.md

 ###  contract `AllowlistVoting`

-The majority voting implementation using an list of allowed addresses.
+The majority voting implementation using a list of allowed addresses.

 *This contract inherits from `MajorityVotingBase` and implements the `IMajorityVoting` interface.*